MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **suggested_reply_char_count** - Tells us how many characters the suggested replies we offer (if available) to help us detect anomalies and issues related to our suggestions

 - **suggested_reply_click_pos** - Tells us which position the suggested reply (if available) is rendered so we can detect issues with a specific suggestion

+- **suggested_reply_type** - indicates type of suggested reply for this action.
+Possible values are text, send_avail, and create_meeting.

 - **use_default_quick_reply_mode** - Tells us if the default quick reply mode was used to help us detect issues related to the quick reply experience for email